Updated 25/05/2026

 Understanding which conditions typically appear first and which populations face highest progression risks allows healthcare systems to target prevention efforts more effectively.
 This could involve enhanced screening for high-risk groups or integrated care approaches for patients with initial diagnoses.

-This population-scale analysis provides the evidence base needed for healthcare systems to shift from reactive treatment of established multimorbidity to proactive prevention strategies targeting the eight key conditions and highest-risk population groups.
-As healthcare systems worldwide grapple with aging populations and rising chronic disease burdens, such targeted approaches offer a pathway toward more sustainable and equitable health outcomes.
+This population-scale analysis provides evidence for healthcare systems to develop prevention strategies targeting the eight key conditions and highest-risk population groups.
+As healthcare systems worldwide address aging populations and rising chronic disease burdens, such targeted approaches offer a pathway toward more sustainable and equitable health outcomes.